serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## MVVM in SwiftUI

-In order to isolate the business logic from view, this is an useful pattern.
+To isolate the business logic from view, this is a useful pattern.
 The view will be reactive to an observable status in the view model.

 ### Import spreadsheets

-The main view will contain the list of spreadsheets and the sign in / out buttons.
-Each spreadsheet is represented by another view, that contains information of the spreadsheet and a button to import all the words from it.
+The main view will contain the list of spreadsheets and the sign-in / out buttons.
+Each spreadsheet is represented by another view, that contains information about the spreadsheet and a button to import all the words from it.

 <img src="../assets/img/my-vocabulary/viewmodel/signed_out.jpg" width="250">
 <img src="../assets/img/my-vocabulary/viewmodel/loading.jpg" width="250">